SmartDataAnalytics/RdfProcessingToolkit/README.md

 * `ngs`: Process collections of named graphs in streaming fashion.
 Process huge datasets without running into memory issues.

-## Example Use Cases

-* [Lodservatory](https://github.com/SmartDataAnalytics/lodservatory) implements SPARQL endpoint monitoring uses these tools in this [script](https://github.com/SmartDataAnalytics/lodservatory/blob/master/update-status.sh) called from this [git action](https://github.com/SmartDataAnalytics/lodservatory/blob/master/.github/workflows/main.yml).
-* [Linked Sparql Queries](https://github.com/AKSW/LSQ) provides tools to RDFize SPARQL query logs and run benchmark on the resulting RDF.
-The triples related to a query represent an instance of a sophisticated domain model and are grouped in a named graph.
-Depending on the input size one can end up with millions of named graphs describing queries amounting to billions of triples.
-With ngs one can easily extract complete samples of the queries' models without a related triple being left behind.

 ## Example Usage

 * `sparql-integrate` allows one to load multiple RDF files and run multiple queries on them in a single invocation.
 Further prefixes from a snapshot of [prefix.cc](https://prefix.cc) are predefined and we made the SELECT keyword of SPARQL optional in order to make scripting less verbose.
 The `--jq` flag enables JSON output for interoperability with the conventional jq tool